pandas-dev/pandas/doc/source/user_guide/reshaping.rst

 .. _reshaping.explode:

-Exploding a List-like Column
+Exploding a list-like column
 ----------------------------

 .. versionadded:: 0.25.0

-Sometimes the value column is list-like.
+Sometimes the values in a column are list-like.

 .. ipython:: python